 In this April 1938 photo, the pretzel vendor at left is getting his shoes shined while hawking soft pretzels on Market Street east of City Hall.
 The pretzel cart at right has 'Fresh Pretzels Daily' hand lettered on the sides.

 In my younger years, I often purchased soft pretzels from venders who set up folding tables at traffic lights along 12-lane Roosevelt Boulevard in Philadelphia.
 It seemed that there were tables at almost every light, so you could make a purchase anytime you hit a red light or were stuck in traffic.
-I've found that I can recreate the taste of those Boulevard soft pretzels by holding any soft pretzel under a automobile exhaust pipe for a few minutes. (posted 4/26/15, permalink)
+I've found that I can recreate the taste of those Boulevard soft pretzels by holding any soft pretzel under an automobile exhaust pipe for a moment. (posted 4/26/15, permalink)